-Photopoints were established to capture images where vegetation shifts were observed.
+Photopoints were established to capture images where vegetation shifts were observed and/or at representative locations throughout the site.
 Waypoints were marked with a Garmin GPS unit and named sequentially by site.
-Photos were taken in the direction that most effectively captured the diverse vegetation community(ies).
-Where appropriate, one waypoint was used for photos taken in multiple directions.
+Photos were taken facing north, east, south and west at each point.

-Prior to entering the field, our GIS specialist created a map with the project boundaries as provided by GRGWA.
-She combined these polygons with recent aerial imagery and identified relevant roads and other landscape features.
+Prior to entering the field, we created a map with the project boundaries as provided by GRGWA.
+We combined these polygons with recent aerial imagery and identified relevant roads and other landscape features.
 Once on the ground, the vegetation community polygons (as determined by the modified Hink and Ohmart classification system) were hand-drawn onto this map and served as the basis for other biotic metric assessments.
-Upon return to the office, this polygon map and the photopoints were digitized by the monitoring specialist.
+Upon return to the office, this polygon map and the photopoints were digitized by the monitoring technician and/or specialist.